kabanero-io/kabanero-foundation/scripts/README.md

 ![](cats.png)

-Once the webhook is created, it should generate a webhook in github.
+Once the webhook is created, the dashboard generates a webhook in github.
 Verify the webhook is created by accessing.

 https://github.com/YOURORG/appsody-hello-world/settings/hooks/